 When a major crisis hits, members of the public are often quick to offer their support.
 This help can be invaluable.

-Community reserve volunteers would assist regular British Red Cross volunteers with practical tasks relevant to the crisis, like preparing kit and equipment, filling sandbags, sorting supplies and making refreshments.
+Community reserve volunteers would also assist regular British Red Cross volunteers with practical tasks relevant to other crises, such as flooding or fires, like preparing kit and equipment, filling sandbags, sorting supplies and making refreshments.

 This extra help allows the emergency services, local councils and regular Red Cross volunteers to provide even more support to people in crisis.